-- Fiery Express Profiler Creates calibration sets and a profile for a Fiery-driven printer, and creates a Fiery job properties preset and/or a virtual printer or a preset that lets you print with the new calibration and profile right away.
-This is the fastest way to profile a Fiery-driven printer. - Calibrator Creates a new calibration set for a Fiery-driven printer or updates an existing one. - Fiery Printer Profiler Creates profiles for any RGB or CMYK printer.
-Creates new calibration sets and profiles for any Fiery-driven printer, and allows access to expert profile settings. - Fiery Monitor Profiler Creates profiles for CRT and LCD monitors. - Fiery Device Linker Creates device link profiles and optimizes device link profiles and spot colors. - Fiery Print Matcher Creates calibration sets and profiles that match the color outputs of multiple Fiery-driven printers (each Fiery server must run System 10 software or later).
+- Fiery Express Profiler Creates calibration sets and a profile for a Fiery-driven printer and creates Fiery job properties preset and/or a virtual printer or a preset that lets you print with the new calibration and profile right away.
+This module is the fastest way to profile a Fiery-driven printer. - Calibrator Creates a new calibration set for a Fiery-driven printer or updates an existing one. - Fiery Printer Profiler Creates profiles for any RGB or CMYK printer.
+Creates new calibration sets and profiles for any Fiery-driven printer and allows access to expert profile settings. - Fiery Monitor Profiler Creates profiles for CRT and LCD monitors. - Fiery Optimizer Creates device link and media profiles and optimizes device link and media profiles. - Fiery Print Matcher Creates calibration sets and profiles that match the color outputs of multiple Fiery-driven printers (each Fiery server must run System 10 software or later).